National Survey of Student Engagement

 Every three years, the National Survey of Student Engagement (NSSE) collects information from samples of first-year and senior students, about the nature and quality of their undergraduate experience.
 This information ranges from the student’s personal background, to their academic practices and goals, to their educational institution’s practices and benefits.
 The results of the survey are then weighted to ensure that groups are not being over- or underrepresented.

-By using the Benchmarks and overall NSSE to compare universities, institutions can better determine if student behavior or institutional practices warrant attention or changes.
+By using the NSSE to compare universities, institutions can better determine if student behavior or institutional practices warrant attention or changes.
 The NSSE helps create a better learning environment and educational experience for everyone.
-Below is a PDF file of the current NSSE.
+Below is a list of PDF file's that make up the 2013 NSSE.